 Much has happened since last St. David’s day, and it is important to reflect on some of that today.
 The hon.
 Member for Monmouth (David T. C. Davies) brought so much energy to his speech, just as he does when chairing the Welsh Affairs Committee and when I see him in the gym every morning.

 My hon.
 Friend the Member for Torfaen (Nick Thomas-Symonds)—my great friend—talked about economic development, saying that funding should continue beyond 2020 and that steel is central to Wales’s future.

 The hon.
 Member for Brecon and Radnorshire (Chris Davies) said that St David travelled widely but came back to Wales.
 The hon.
 Gentleman started some sort of contest about who has the most beautiful constituency.
 Well, it is Neath.
 He said that he supports the tidal lagoon, but there is no sea in Brecon!
-He also had one fact that I did not realise until the other day: St David was a vegetarian.
+One fact that I did not realise until the other day is that St David was a vegetarian.

 My hon.
 Friend the Member for Clwyd South (Susan Elan Jones) said that St David’s mother lived in Brittany and urged the Government to think of EU citizens.
 She also spoke about Welsh language culture, and I congratulate her on securing the ability for Welsh to be spoken in the Welsh Grand Committee.

 The hon.
 Member for Cardiff North (Craig Williams) discussed the Cardiff city deal.